Medical Director

 Symptoms of colorectal cancer can be variable and non-specific, but most commonly include:

 After detailed staging investigations are done, surgery is needed for a definitive cure.
-Colorectal cancer surgery will remove the affected part of the intestine, lymph nodes around the tumour, and possible surrounding organs if the cancer has invaded or involved these structures.
+Colorectal cancer surgery will remove the affected part of the intestine, lymph nodes around the tumour, and possibly surrounding organs if the cancer has invaded or involved these structures.

 Dr Chew Min Hoe will tailor a colorectal cancer treatment plan based on the stage and severity of the disease.
 Surgery techniques can include open surgery or laparoscopic (minimally invasive) surgery.
 The aims of surgery will be to ensure complete cancer clearance, low complication rates, as well as good and enhanced recovery.

-Chemotherapy and radiotherapy may be required as part of the treatment; and these will be coordinated with medical and radiation oncologists along with targeted treatment specific to your cancer, in order to achieve the best possible outcomes.
+Chemotherapy and radiotherapy may be required as part of the treatment and these will be coordinated with medical and radiation oncologists, along with targeted treatment specific to your cancer, in order to achieve the best possible outcomes.

 A comprehensive guide will be provided for patients and their caregivers during the recovery phase after colorectal cancer surgery.
 As an overall guide, patients are advised to consume small and frequent meals, monitor their weight closely, and avoid taking too many supplements at this stage.
 Do check with your doctor and nurse care coordinator.